AymericFerreira/spine_article/README.md

 # Analysis of the spines

-After extraction, put your spines in the Spines folder and run the script metrics.py.
-The script will create a csv file with the metrics for each spine.
-The script will create a csv file with the metrics for each spine.
-The metrics are :
+After extraction, place your spines in the **Spines** folder and run **metrics.py**.
+The script calculates and outputs metrics for each spine in a CSV file.
+These metrics include Length, Volume, Surface, Hull Volume, Hull Ratio, Average Distance, CVD, and Open Angle.
-- Length: the length of the spine
+- **Length**: the length of the spine
-- Volume : the volume of the spine
+- **Volume** : the volume of the spine
-- Surface : the surface of the spine
+- **Surface** : the surface of the spine
-- Hull volume : the volume of the convex hull of the spine
+- **Hull volume** : the volume of the convex hull of the spine
-- Hull ratio : the ratio between the volume of the spine - the volume of the convex hull by the Volume of the spine
+- **Hull ratio** : the ratio between the volume of the spine - the volume of the convex hull by the Volume of the spine
-- Average distance : the average distance between the spine and the convex hull
+- **Average distance** : the average distance between the spine and the convex hull
-- CVD : the coefficient of variation of the distance between the edges of the spine and the spine base center
+- **CVD** : the coefficient of variation of the distance between the edges of the spine and the spine base center
-- Open angle : the angle between the spine normal and the different vertices of the spine
+- **Open angle** : the angle between the spine normal and the different vertices of the spine

-Several metrics could be added to this list, and we encourage you to add them if you need them.
+Users can add easily add metrics if needed.

 # Analysis pipeline

-The analysis pipeline is similar to our previously published work : https://github.com/SaghatelyanLab/clusterAnalysis We added a script (kde.py) to generate the Kernel Density Estimation (KDE) and a script (piecharts.py) to generate the piecharts and the related statistical tests.
+The analysis pipeline is similar to our previously published work : https://github.com/SaghatelyanLab/clusterAnalysis We added scripts (**kde.py** and **piecharts.py**) for generating Kernel Density Estimation (KDE) graphs, pie charts, and associated statistical tests.

 # Notes :

-- PyimageJ have heavy requirements and ask for installation of conda/mamba and is limited to python 3.8, if you want to perform deconvolution you can also use imageJ with the Iterative Deconvolve 3D : https://imagej.net/plugins/iterative-deconvolve-3d that can be run on imageJ <= 1.52p

-- The original morphsnakes.py suffers from a deprecation warning because of the changes to numpy >1.22,
-VisibleDeprecationWarning: Creating an ndarray from ragged nested sequences (which is a list-or-tuple of lists-or-tuples-or ndarrays with different lengths or shapes) is removed. morphsnakes could maybe be updated, for the moment requirements requires numpy <1.23.
-Note that we propose a modification of morphsnakes.py to avoid this warning.
+- PyimageJ has specific system requirements, including the installation of conda/mamba, and it currently supports only up to Python 3.8.
+For users looking to perform deconvolution tasks, an alternative approach is to utilize ImageJ with the Iterative Deconvolve 3D plugin, available here : https://imagej.net/plugins/iterative-deconvolve-3d .
+This plugin is compatible with versions of ImageJ up to 1.52p, a working version of FIJI is included in this repo.
+- Additionally, it's important to note that the original morphsnakes.py script has compatibility issues with newer versions of numpy (specifically versions above 1.22), leading to deprecation warnings.
+The warning in question, VisibleDeprecationWarning, is triggered by creating an ndarray from sequences of varying lengths or shapes.
+Currently, to avoid these issues, it is recommended to use numpy versions below 1.23.
+However, we have proposed a modification to morphsnakes.py to address this warning and enhance compatibility with newer numpy versions.